What Is Hypervigilance? Understanding the Signs, Causes, and Why It Develops

 Trauma and Hypervigilance

 Hypervigilance is one of the most common trauma responses.
 When the nervous system detects threat, it activates the sympathetic system.
+This detection happens below conscious awareness through a process called neuroception, your body’s built-in safety radar.
 Heart rate increases.
 Muscles tighten.
 Attention narrows.

 In relational trauma, the threat is social.
 Rejection.
 Shame.
 Emotional withdrawal.
 Over time, the body treats subtle cues as potential danger.